cameron-yee/mdxfaildemo/src/content/reports/the-bscs-5e-instructional-model-origins-and-effectiveness.md

 seoLang: en-us
 customTitle: true
 reportDate: July 2006
-description: This report explores the BSCS 5E Instructional Model’s effectiveness and widespread use in curriculum development.
+cardDescription: This report explores the BSCS 5E Instructional Model’s effectiveness and widespread use in curriculum development.
 sortOrder: 4
 ---